dotnet/docs/docs/standard/glossary.md

 ## framework libraries

 Meaning depends on context.
-May refer to the framework libraries for [.NET](#net), in which case it refers to the same libraries that [BCL](#bcl) refers to.
-It may also refer to the [ASP.NET Core](#aspnet-core) framework libraries, which build on the BCL and provide additional APIs for web apps.
+Might refer to the framework libraries for [.NET](#net), in which case it refers to the same libraries that [BCL](#bcl) refers to.
+It might also refer to the [ASP.NET Core](#aspnet-core) framework libraries, which build on the BCL and provide additional APIs for web apps.

 ## GC

 Garbage collector.

 The garbage collector is an implementation of automatic memory management.
 The GC frees memory occupied by objects that are no longer in use.

 See [Garbage Collection](garbage-collection/index.md).